lorenzoferron98/ASB/README.md

 # ASB
-ArchScriptBash is script to configure a raw ArchLinux installation.
+ArchScriptsBash are scripts to configure a raw ArchLinux installation.

 ## Download
 ### arch.sh